November 2024

 Angelika Film Center Mosaic

 The "Angelika Classics" series shows classic films on the first Monday of the month at 7:00pm.
-On September 9 at 7:00pm is Enter the Dragon (1973).
+On November 4 at 7:00pm is Shaft (1971).

 "Classics in Black and White" features a classic B&W film on the third Monday of each month at 7:00pm.
-On September 16 at 7:00pm is Mr. Smith Goes to Washington (1939).
+On November 18 at 7:00pm is To Kill a Mockingbird (1962).

 FILM FESTIVALS